-- Texas Education Agency (TEA), higher education, and research institutions conduct ongoing research and identification of inequities to guide effective implementation of policy decisions/systems change. - 2.
-TEA and school districts utilize the State Board of Education-adopted 2018-2023 Long-Range Plan for Technology to guide the planning and implementation of local district policy.
-(See Appendix D of this plan.) - 3.
+- 1. Texas Education Agency (TEA), higher education, and research institutions conduct ongoing research and identification of inequities to guide effective implementation of policy decisions/systems change. - TEA and school districts utilize the State Board of Education-adopted 2018-2023 Long-Range Plan for Technology to guide the planning and implementation of local district policy.
+(See Appendix D of this plan.)
+State policymakers and TEA should work to ensure schools have access to tools that allow teachers to more effectively differentiate instruction where effective use of those tools by teachers has been proven to raise student outcomes. - 3.
 State policymakers, locally elected boards, and appointed governing boards regularly identify inequities, update policies, and distribute funding and resources aligned with improving student outcomes, based on quality peer-reviewed research and the experience of local educators, in all schools and with all demographic groups. - 4.
-State policymakers and TEA provide a greater array of no-cost or low-cost resources to support high quality, aligned curriculum and instruction for all educators. - 5.
-State policymakers, locally elected boards and appointed governing boards advance policies to increase educator and principal effectiveness through enhancing compensation systems, particularly compensation that encourages effective teachers to teach in schools not meeting state accountability goals.
+State policymakers and TEA provide a greater array of no-cost or low-cost resources to support high-quality, aligned curriculum and instruction for all educators. - 5.
+State policymakers, locally elected boards, and appointed governing boards advance policies to increase educator and principal effectiveness through enhancing compensation systems, particularly compensation that encourages effective teachers to teach in schools not meeting state accountability goals.
 Enhancements should be meaningful, differentiated, sustainable, and developed in concert with local stakeholders.